godpeny/pages/main/src/blog-post.10.md

 ## Namespaces
 ### concept
+- A namespace wraps a global system resource in an abstraction that makes it appear to the processes within the namespace that they have their own isolated instance of the global resource.
 - provide processes with their own system view, thus isolating independent processes from each other.
 - in other words, namespaces define the set of resources that a process can use (You cannot interact with something that you cannot see).